zaxarias/PHP-Address-Book/README.md

 *Ofcorse we can add as many records as we want.*

-**Finally, we can edit and delete any record we want by simply clicking on either the update or Delete icons at the end of each record listed inside the HTML Table**
+**Finally, we can edit and delete any record we want by simply clicking on either the update or Delete icons at the end of each record listed inside the HTML Table.**